The following passage in John 7 has baffled me for a long time.

 and my blessing on your descendants.

-• The Old Testament reference.
-Scholars have proposed several OT passages as the reference behind the phrase “as Scripture has said,” but none say that rivers of living water flow from believers.
+Third, the Old Testament reference is difficult to identify.
+Scholars have proposed several OT passages as the reference behind the phrase “as Scripture has said” in verse 38, but none say that rivers of living water flow from believers.

-Fortunately, the NIV translators indicate another possible reading.
-Notice the superscript letter at the end of verse 38.
-The NIV text says:
+Fortunately, the NIV translators indicate another possible reading by placing a footnote at the end of verse 38.
+Compare the two readings below:

 The New English Translation (NET) incorporates this reading into its primary text: